 With bellies full of waffles, we were all set to take on the day ahead!

 PS-Did you know you can freeze waffles and pop them in the toaster in the morning for a quick, healthy, kid-friendly breakfast?

 This is a simple way to transform pancake mix into waffle mix.
 You will have yourself a heart, filling, delicious mix!

 - Your favorite pancake mix (Our oatmeal pancake mix)

-- For one batch of our oatmeal pancake mix, you just need to add 1/8 cup additional oil (I used coconut oil).
+- For one batch of our oatmeal pancake mix, add about two tablespoons of oil.